Search

 Tim Boyle

 The 2022 season saw Boyle guide the Bulldogs to a 13-5 record, going 8-2 in SAC play.
 Wingate earned an at-large bid to the NCAA Tournament, rolling to a 20-11 victory at #7 Lindenwood to advance to the national quarterfinals.
 The Bulldogs were ranked in the USILA top 10 all season, climbing as high as number two, the highest mark in program history.
-Wingate piled up the honors, with Willie Grieco and Danny Riley both being consensus first team All-Americans.
+Wingate piled up the honors, with Grieco and Danny Riley both being consensus first team All-Americans.
 Grieco was named the SAC Player of the Year and SAC Athlete of the Year, while also being named the National Attackman of the Year by the USILA.
 Riley was named the USILA National Midfielder of the Year.

 The 2021 season saw the Bulldogs go 12-3 overall and 8-1 in the SAC, ranking in the USILA top 20 every week of the season.
 Wingate defeated UIndy in the national quarterefinals, the first NCAA Tournament victory in program history to reach the national semifinals.
 The Bulldogs piled up the awards in 2021, led by USILA National Lonpole Midfielder of the Year Reese Orman.
 He was a consensus All-American in 2021, along with Willie Greico, Bobby Padden, Danny Riley and Adam Vodovnik.